My hosta are getting eaten – there are lots of holes in the leaves …

 My hosta look terrible because of all the slug and snail damage.
 Should I do anything special to them now that fall is here?

 This is a great question.
 At any time, you can prune off any yellowed leaves or damaged leaves to make the plants look better.
-At this time of the year, if your hosta (or other perennials) have become yellow and ragged looking, you can simply cut them back to the ground.
-Fertilize them now and again in the spring with Plant-tone or Holly-tone.
+In the fall, if your hosta (or other perennials) have become yellow and ragged looking, you can simply cut them back to the ground.
+Fertilize them after you cut them back and again in the spring with Plant-tone or Holly-tone.
 They will come back beautifully in the spring.

 Until next time – Happy Gardening!